-Notwithstanding net current liabilities of £2.9M as at 31 July 2020, a deficit for the year then ended of £6.5M and operating cash outflows for the year of £0.1M, the financial statements have been prepared on a going concern basis which the Corporation considers to be appropriate for the following reasons.
+Notwithstanding the deficit for the year of £1.5M, the financial statements have been prepared on a going concern basis which the Corporation considers to be appropriate for the following reasons.

-The Corporation has prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements which indicate that, taking account of reasonably possible downsides, the College will have sufficient funds from the sales of assets and the reliance on facilities from its banker to meet its liabilities as they fall due for that period.
+The Corporation has prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the going concern period) which indicate that, taking account of reasonably possible downsides, including the impact of COVID-19, the College will have sufficient funds to meet their liabilities as they fall due for that period.

-The College has total net assets of £15.5M which includes bank loans with Santander totalling £15.8M at 31 July 2020, of which £4.3M is current as at 31 July 2020.
-The College intends to request a one year extension for the £3.5M revolving credit facility, due to mature in June 2021, in line with the extension terms in March 2020.
+The Group has total net assets of £14.1M which includes bank loans with Santander totalling £15.1M at 31 July 2021 of which £0.8M is current as at 31 July 2021.
+During July 2021, the College negotiated a new 5 Year Loan of $\pm 3.5M$ in settlement of the existing RCF facility, and thus reducing the capital payments due in the year to 31 July 2022.